joongh/configbuilder/README.md

 ## Synopsis
 Data serialization language such as YAML or JSON is a good choice to write a configuration files for a application.
-The code to parse and validate the configuration file have to be re-written even for a simple change such as attribute name modification for a new application.
+The code for parsing and validating the configuration file have to be re-written even for a simple change such as attribute name modification for new application.
 ```configbuilder``` offers you an easy way to define a configuration file format with
 minimum code changing.
 It is even possible to define a configuration format without
 any developing codes.
 Instead of parsing code, you can define a configuration with